prasetioad/Telegram-Clone-FrontEnd/README.md

 # Telegram chat clone

 Telegram realtime clone chat application made using React js, express js, sequelize and socket io.
+Here, you can chat with other person who use this aplication.
+This application also have notification features to notif you when message comes in. so, lets sign up and try the festures now!.

 ## Built with